-Step 14: Agree on implementation management structure and monitoring and reporting framework
+Step 14: Agree on implementation management structure and monitoring and reporting framework publicly available such as timeline, responsibilities and allocation of resources.

 During the Initiation Phase, an initial steering structure for the NUMP development process was established (see Step 3 and example in Box 4).
 In this step, the NUMP core team needs to decide if this structure is as well adequate to coordinate and manage the implementation or if adjustments are needed, which is likely.
 The purpose of this step is to agree on and establish a solid NUMP implementation management structure that ensures the thorough engagement of all relevant stakeholders and defines the way how the NUMP achieves its formulated vision and targets.
 Agreeing on an implementation arrangement or management among the core stakeholders is essential for efficient and effective management and coordination and thus for successful implementation of the mitigation action.